red-dev-inc/subnet-evm/README.md

 # Introduction

-This tutorial will show you how to add a Precompile contract to the subnet-evm and use that Precompile to verify the signature of a message like this that has been signed using the Avalanche Wallet.
+This tutorial will show you how to extend Avalanche's subnet-evm with custom functionality by adding a novel stateful precompile contract to verify the X-Chain signature of a message that has been signed using the Avalanche Wallet or by other means.

-We at [red·dev](https://www.red.dev) needed to do this for our current software project under development, [RediYeti](https://www.rediyeti.com).
-We have a use-case where we need to verify ownership of an Avalanche X-Chain address before the dApp sends funds related to this address.
-To prevent fraud, the verification must take place inside of the dApp.

-If you're already a Solidity coder, you might think that there is an easier way to do this using the EVM's built-in function ecrecover.
-However, there is one small hitch that makes using ecrecover impossible: it uses a different hashing method.
-While Avalanche uses SHA-256 followed by ripemd160, the EVM uses Keccak-256.

-Previously, we did one [tutorial](https://docs.avax.network/community/tutorials-contest/red-dev-sig-verify-tutorial) on the same concept using solidity.
-But we think it will be better to make a Precompile, which works similarly to ecrecover() and less expensive than a huge solidy code.
+Previously, we at [red·dev](https://www.red.dev) wrote a [tutorial](https://docs.avax.network/community/tutorials-contest/red-dev-sig-verify-tutorial) on the same topic using solidity.
+But we think it is faster, more user-friendly, and more gas-efficient to recreate it as a stateful precompile that works similarly to ecrecover(), a precompile already built into subnet-evm that can verify C-Chain signatures.

-In this tutorial, we describe each step of setting up the environment by hand.
+In this tutorial, we describe each step of setting up the environment and adding the new stateful precompile.
 For more information, see the **Resources** section at the end of this tutorial.

 ## Audience

-To get the most out of this tutorial, you will need to have a basic understanding of Docker, Chainlink, Javascript, Node, Solidity, and how to write dApps.
+To get the most out of this tutorial, you will need to have a basic understanding of Avalanche, Linux, Go (a.k.a.
+GoLang), Solidity, and how to write dApps and use Remix.
 If you do not yet know about these topics, see the [**Resources**](#resources) section at the end for links to learn more.

 ## Overview

 At the very highest level, here is an overview of the process we will take you through in this tutorial.
-First we are going to show you how to install the necessary software required to run the subnet-evm in local network, and then we will will explain to you how to add the Precompile contracts within the subnet-evm.
-After that, with the help of the Remix, we can create a simple Solidity interface and connect with the Precompile.
+First we are going to show you how to install the necessary software required to run the subnet-evm as a local network, and then we will will explain to you how to add a precompile contract to the subnet-evm.
+After that, with the help of the Remix, we can create a simple Solidity interface to connect to and use the precompile.

 # Prerequisites